Understanding legal terminology can be difficult. Here are some terms that you might come across throughout your separation and divorce.

 Disbursements: Out-of-pocket expenses incurred in a family law matter, such as the cost of paying for the Statement of Claim for Divorce to be filed at the Court office or the cost of paying someone to personally serve it on your spouse.
 It could also be the cost of a family law assessment.

 Discoveries: A step in legal proceedings where lawyers get to ask the opposing client, under oath, questions about things said in the legal proceedings, especially in Affidavits and pleadings.
-It is done in the presence of a Court reporter and a transcript of all questions and answers can be prepared.
+Discovery is done in the presence of a Court reporter.
+They then prepare a transcript of all questions and answers.

 Divorce: The termination of the legal relationship of marriage between two people.

 Divorce certificate: The actual piece of paper that officially describes the termination of the marriage.
-It is needed as proof of the divorce in order to get a marriage license.
+In order to get a marriage license, you need a divorce certificate as proof of your divorce.

 Domestic violence (or “wife assault”): The intent by the husband to intimidate, either by threat or by use of physical force on the wife’s person or property.
 The purpose of the assault is to control her behaviour by the inducement of fear.